NSMovin/crit_treasure_hunt_26/README.md

 | `VITE_SUPABASE_ANON_KEY` | Your Supabase anon/public key — find in Project Settings → API |
 | `VITE_ADMIN_PASSCODE` | Passcode for the `/admin.html` dashboard — keep strong and private |

-> **Note on the anon key:** Supabase anon keys are intentionally public — they identify your project, not your identity.
+> **Note on the anon key:** Supabase anon keys are intentionally public — they identify this project.
 Row-Level Security policies enforce what anonymous users can and cannot access.
 Do **not** confuse the anon key with the service_role key; the service_role key bypasses all RLS and must never be in frontend code.

 ---